Career Connections: Community Resources

 • Career Connections Guide for Teachers: Ideas for implementing Career Connections within the classroom

 • Career ConneCT web address.
 During the 2021 legislative session, Governor Lamont and the Connecticut General Assembly passed historic legislation investing in Connecticut’s workforce.
-The Office of Workforce Strategy is helping to bring their vision to life with CareerConneCT.
+The Office of Workforce Strategy Opens in a new browser tab is helping to bring their vision to life with CareerConneCT.
 The State is awarding grants to innovative workforce development programs that help unemployed people, historically marginalized groups, and students prepare for high-demand, high-quality careers.
 If you are interested in helping to build a workforce for your industry as a collaborative partner, you may want to look into this State of Connecticut grant program.
 The program is focused on reskilling and upskilling, mutual success, and inclusiveness and effectiveness.

 Career Connections for Our Community